Ben Affleck, Jennifer Garner Divorce: Is It Really Off? What’s The Real Score?

 On March 26, Ben and Jennifer were photographed looking happy as ever as if they never made a public announcement on getting a divorce.
 Us Weekly reported that the couple and their kids came from a church in Brentwood, California and as seen on the snapshots, Jennifer and Ben were laughing together.

 Fans have yet to know the real scoop on Ben Affleck and Jennifer Garner’s divorce.
-The couple has yet to make a statement regarding the rumors circulating their relationship.
+The couple has yet to make a statement regarding the rumors surrounding their relationship.
 But for now, it appears that the Daredevil stars are in a good place and that there could be hope for a reconciliation.

 “They are not back together, but there seems to be hope.
 Jen is hoping they can stay married.
 Ben doesn’t want a divorce either,” a source said.